dromse/PianoLearn/README.md

 # PianoLearn

-PianoLearn is a desktop application written on Java for playing on the piano or learning new tonals and piano's accords in a handbook.
+PianoLearn is a desktop application written on Java for playing on the piano or learning new tonals and piano's accords in the handbook.

 ## Installation
 1. Check installation of Java Virtual Machine on your computer.